-Iceberg lettuce is an excellent source of potassium and manganese, as well as a very good source of iron, calcium, magnesium, and phosphorous.
+Iceberg lettuce is an excellent source of potassium and manganese, as well as a good source of iron, calcium, magnesium, and phosphorous.
 It also contains traces of sodium, copper, and zinc.

-Iceberg lettuce is an excellent source of vitamin A, vitamin K, and vitamin C. It is also a good source of thiamin, vitamin B6, and folate (vitamin B9).
+Iceberg lettuce is rich in vitamin A, K, and C. It is also a good source of thiamin, vitamin B6, and folate (vitamin B9).

 Health Benefits of Iceberg Lettuce

-How to select and store Iceberg Lettuce?
+How to Select & Store Iceberg Lettuce?